WHYAMERICASUCKS.COM

 Tom Homan's Record Is A Border-Czar Impunity Story

 Tom Homan did not enter Trump's second term as a blank-slate enforcer.
-He returned after the first term's family-separation disaster, with a new border-czar title, a fast-growing detention machine behind him, and a bribery probe that the Trump Justice Department shut down.
+He returned after the first term's family-separation disaster, with a new border-czar title, a fast-growing detention machine behind him, and a bribery probe that the Trump Justice Department later shut down.

 Published